ghc/ghc/docs/users_guide/exts/explicit_forall.rst

 Requiring explicit quantification
 ---------------------------------

-.. extension:: NoImplicitForAll
+.. extension:: ImplicitForAll
-    :shortdesc: Disable implicit universal quantification.
+    :shortdesc: Enable implicit universal quantification.

     :since: 9.6

+    Controls whether implicit quantification of type variables is performed, enabled by default.
-    Require use of the ``forall`` keyword in some places where universal quantification is implicit.
+    Turning off this extension requires use of the ``forall`` keyword in some places where universal quantification would be implicit.

-Activating this language extension makes explicit quantification mandatory for any top-level type or kind signature on functions, data types, :ref:`data-instance-declarations` or :ref:`closed-type-families` that uses type variables.
+Deactivating this language extension with ``NoImplicitForAll`` makes explicit quantification mandatory for any top-level type or kind signature on functions, data types, :ref:`data-instance-declarations`, :ref:`closed-type-families`, :ref:`assoc-inst`, or :ref:`rewrite-rules` that uses type variables.

 Implicit quantification will not be performed anymore, so this function signature will not be accepted: